Easy Steps Of Planting A Guava Tree

 Guava trees are considerably easier to grow than you might imagine, and if done correctly, they can produce fruit with even more Vitamin C than oranges.
-Aside from shielding it from the elements, the tree becomes rather self-sufficient after it matures.
+Aside from shielding it from the elements, the tree becomes self-sufficient after maturing.

 Guavas can be produced from seed or root cuttings, but finding a cultivar from a nursery is the best option for a home gardener.
-In this article, I’ll share step by steps that will help you to plant guava trees successfully.
+In this article, I’ll share steps to help you plant guava trees successfully.

 Guava is now mostly produced in Brazil and Hawaii.
 It's become a precious commodity that's traded all around the world.
 Columbia and India are two more big producers (Morton).

 The USDA provides nutrition information for (165g) 1 cup of guava.

 - Vitamin C: 228.3 mg